-Below you'll find explanations regarding foods to eat and foods to avoid while nursing based on up-to-date recemmendations.
+Below you'll find explanations regarding foods to eat and foods to avoid while nursing based on recemmendations as of 2013.

 If you are in a hurry, you can simply grab our complimentary checklist on what to eat while breastfeeding.
 To download your cheat sheet on foods to eat and avoid while breastfeeding, right-click on the link and choose "save link as".

 It is a pdf-file, so if you need to have Acrobat reader installed on your computer to read it.
 If you don't, you can download it for free here.

 I hope you will find it useful! and read it later or keep it somewhere handy.

 What To Eat While Breastfeeding